-The US Food and Drug Administration (FDA) published this April the following draft of a new guideline for the requirements of data integrity:
+The US Food and Drug Administration (FDA) published April 2016 the following draft of a new guideline for the requirements of data integrity:

 Data integrity refers to the completeness, consistency and accuracy of data.